 In this capacity, he helped secure a 1966-67 international agreement to a system called Special Drawing Rights, which created a new kind of international money.

-He resigned from the Exchequer in 1967, when he was forced to devalue the pound sterling.
-He then served as home secretary until 1970.
+He resigned from the Exchequer in 1967 when he was forced to devalue the pound sterling.
+He then served as home secretary until 1970, presiding at the Investiture of Prince Charles as Prince of Wales at Caernarvon Castle in July 1969.

 Throughout his ministry (1976-79), Callaghan, a moderate within the Labour Party, tried to stem the increasingly vociferous demands of Britain’s trade unions.
 He also had to secure the passage of unpopular cuts in government spending early in his ministry.